TOP THINGS TO DO IN GREENWICH LONDON 2024

 As you wander the charming streets of Greenwich, keep an eye out for hidden treasures tucked away in corners and alleyways.
 Take a stroll along the historic waterfront and stumble upon unique boutiques, cozy cafes, and stunning views of the Thames River.
 Venture into Greenwich Park and discover ancient oak trees, serene gardens, and the iconic Royal Observatory.

-Uncover the rich history of this royal borough as you explore architectural gems like the Christopher Wren-designed Old Royal Naval College and the grandiose Queen’s House.
+Uncover the rich history of this royal borough as you explore architectural gems like the Christopher Wren designed Old Royal Naval College and the grandiose Queen’s House.
 Delve into local folklore by seeking out secret tunnels beneath The Cutty Sark ship or searching for hidden passages within the walls of Greenwich Market.
-Embark on this treasure hunt adventure to unravel the mysteries and marvels that make Greenwich a truly special destination waiting to be explored.

 GO ON A GASTRONOMIC GREENWICH FOOD TOUR